abu-yusuf-dev/django-heroku-deploy/README.md

 step-7:
 run: `./manage.py makemigrations`
-you need to send migration files to heroku before migrate it there.
+You never need to makemigrations on the heroku server.
+You should always makemigrations locally then push them to the server.
+You should only have to migrate on the server.

 step-8:
 ```